-I found the following note written by a former Anglican, that sums up many of my thoughts:
+I found the following note written by Richard Holloway, that sums up many of my thoughts:

 The vast majority, who belong to a church seldom if ever, reflect on what it is they belong to, and have little or no awareness of the deep historical roots which lie beneath the façades of everyday church life.
 The first Christians were Hebrews – disciples of the long-awaited Messiah.
 The origins were found in the Hebrew Scriptures – a process consolidated by Paul within two decades of the death of Jesus.
 But by the fourth century the church had become the official religion of the declining Roman Empire.
 There were claims to absolute truth and invincibility but the church is a human organisation, the result of human choice and subject to death and decay like any other organisation!